|Credit Building Rating:||1.7 / 5|

 1% cash back on eligible purchases including gas, groceries and phone services.
 Terms apply.

 1% cash back on eligible purchases right away.
 Up to 1.5% cash back on every purchase after making 12 on-time monthly payments.

 |Other things to know||Other things to know||Other things to know|

 Designed for cardholders with fair credit or higher (a credit score of 580-plus), the Capital One QuicksilverOne card offers unlimited 1.5% cash back on every purchase, which should help offset the card’s $39 annual fee.
 You’ll also have a chance at a credit limit increase if you make six consecutive on-time payments.

-Though the Credit One Bank Visa for Rebuilding Credit also charges a potentially pricey annual fee, it at least offers a decent cash back rewards program.
+Though the Credit One Bank Platinum Visa for Rebuilding Credit also charges an annual fee, it at least offers a decent cash back rewards program.
 You’ll earn 1% cash back rewards on eligible everyday purchases like gas, groceries and phone services, which should help you bring down the card’s cost a bit.
-You can also prequalify for the card and see what tier of annual fee you’re eligible for before you move forward.
+You can also prequalify for the card and see your offer before you move forward.

 See related: Credit One vs. Capital One

 Petal 2 Visa Credit Card